mrkodz/mrkodz.github.io/README.md

 FEATURES:

-    Personal lists of Repositories & Add-ons
+    - Personal lists of Repositories & Add-ons
-    Install plugins and/or scripts from most websites (obviously provided the conditions explained above are met) No need to enter any https:... just enter the website like you would in a browser gc (Github clone) support, explained abit below gt support, will be removed, but it essentially makes it easier to find zips on Github without entering the full url Browse GitHub, just like with a browser and install zips
+    - Install plugins and/or scripts from most websites (obviously provided the conditions explained above are met)
+    - No need to enter any https:... just enter the website like you would in a browser
+    - gc (Github clone) support, explained abit below
+    - Browse GitHub, just like with a browser and install zips

 Peronal Lists